amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/Falstor (City).md

 House Clegane established the Lawbringers and cemented the power of [[Pholtus]] in relation to the crown.
 They still hold power in the Lawbringers, which is a very powerful connection.
 ### House Tayne
-House Tayne became a Royal House
+House Tayne became a Royal House by staging deaths for all the heirs to the throne except for one, who they knew already wanted to marry one of their daughters.
+Their treachery was never discovered, but was viewed as illegitimate for a while since not many people liked Conrad Belmore, who became King after the deaths of all the other heirs.
+However, these dissidents were forced to accept the legitimacy quickly because

 House Mercer
 House Liadon